 Water backup coverage, also called sewer or sump pump backup coverage, is one of the more popular and useful homeowners insurance endorsements that you can add to your policy.
 It covers your home and personal property in the event of water damage from a sump pump, drain, or sewer overflow or backup.
-Since sewer backups are such a common and pesky problem, just about every company offers water backup coverage, a fairly high-value add-on that costs as little as $30 a year on top of your standard coverage.
+Just about every company offers water backup coverage, a fairly high-value add-on that costs as little as $30 a year on top of your standard coverage.

-Coverage amounts and availability of this endorsement vary from company to company and state to state, but companies generally offer anywhere from $5,000 to $25,000 in water backup protection.
+Coverage amounts and availability of this endorsement vary by company and state, but companies generally offer anywhere from $5,000 to $25,000 in water backup protection.
 When deciding on coverage amounts, factor in what it’d cost to replace everything that’s at risk of being damaged in a worst-case drain backup or sump pump overflow scenario.
 Add up the cost of replacing your flooring, the value of your furniture or personal belongings, and anything else that’d be at risk of damage in the event of a sewer or drain backup.

 A standard water or sewer backup coverage endorsement reimburses you for water damage to the structure of your home or personal property if it’s discharged or overflows from the following: